nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Compatibility: Should work on any _mainstream OS_ (Windows/macOS/Linux) as long as it has Java `17` or above installed.
+1. Compatibility: Should work on any mainstream OS (Windows/macOS/Linux) as long as Java `17` or above is installed.
-2. Compatibility: The system should be usable on both desktop (Windows/macOS)
-3. Compatibility: The system should work on both 32-bit and 64-bit environments.
+2. Compatibility: The system should work on both 32-bit and 64-bit environments.
-4. User Experience: Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+3. User Experience: Should be able to hold up to 1000 contacts and events without a noticeable sluggishness in performance for typical usage.
-5. User Experience: The system should respond within two seconds.
+4. User Experience: The system should respond within two seconds.
-6. User Experience: A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+5. User Experience: A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-8. Privacy: User data must remain on the local machine and not be shared or transmitted to any external services unless explicitly requested by the user (e.g., exporting contacts).
+6. Privacy: User data must remain on the local machine and not be shared or transmitted to any external services unless explicitly requested by the user (e.g., exporting contacts).
-9. Portability: The system should allow easy exporting of data to be imported into other applications if needed.

-### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others
-* **Vendor**: A person who provides certain kinds of services
-* **32-bit and 64-bit environment**: The amount of memory that your computer can address.
-64-bit machines are able to access much more memory than 32-bit machines.

 --------------------------------------------------------------------------------------------------------------------